simple-login/website/content/blog/we-left-aws.md

 author: "Son Nguyen Kim"
 authorLink: "https://twitter.com/nguyenkims"
 authorAvatar: "/images/son.jpg"

+layout: "single-toc"
+intro: "I've always been using AWS for hosting from simple prototypes to critical B2B systems.
+Here's why I decided to leave AWS
+"
 ---

+### Why AWS

-I've always been using AWS for hosting from simple prototypes to critical B2B systems.
-Thanks to its incredible catalog of products, almost all needs are covered.
+Thanks to AWS incredible catalog of products, almost all needs are covered.
+AWS is therefore chosen for SimpleLogin.

 So naturally, the first version of SimpleLogin is hosted on AWS.
 And as we are based in Paris, the Paris data center is picked for the proximity.

+### AWS and emails

 For past adventures, I mostly use third-party email delivery services like Postmark, SendGrid, SES, etc. Unfortunately, their pricing models are based on the number of emails, which are **not compatible** with the unlimited forwards/sends that SimpleLogin offers.
 Also, we want SimpleLogin to be easily self-hosted and its components fit on a single server.
 For these reasons, we decide to run our MTA (Mail Transfer Agent) on EC2 directly.